 An Eagle Scout Project for NWRS Time Capsule Upper Souris 2003

 The dedication Ceremony for one of the USFW National Wildlife Refuge System (NWRS) Time Capsules was spearheaded by Daniel Johnson for his Eagle Scout project.
-It was a project enjoyed by the whole community there in North Dakota.
+It was a project enjoyed by the whole community there in the state of North Dakota.
 This ceremony was held at the Upper Souris National Wildlife Refuge.

 NWRS Time Capsule Dedication Ceremony a Success